 For more information about the ALLOWREORGTABLE server option, see ALLOWREORGTABLE.

 By setting this server option, you can enable or disable server-initiated index reorganization.
-If the option is not specified, it defaults to ALLOWREORGINDEX NO.

 For more information about the ALLOWREORGINDEX server option, see ALLOWREORGINDEX.

 If index reorganization is enabled, set the server option DB_DB2_KEEPTABLELOCK.
 For instructions, see DB_DB2_KEEPTABLELOCK.

 Table and index reorganization are intensive operations that require significant processor resources, and active and archive log resources.